After 'fire and fury,' Trump's North Korea approach comes full-circle

 Signs of US optimism

-On August 15, Kim appeared to back away from his threat to fire missiles toward Guam, but appeared put the onus to act on Trump, saying Kim would "watch a little more the foolish and stupid conduct of the Yankees."
+On August 15, Kim appeared to back away from his threat to fire missiles toward Guam, but also seemed to put the onus to act on Trump, saying he would "watch a little more the foolish and stupid conduct of the Yankees."

 North Korea: Kim has "examined the (strike) plan for a long time and discussed it with the commanding officers in real earnest."